Pro Tip: How to Fix a Broken Pipe with Plumber’s Tape

 Plumber’s tape that is used for strapping and hanging pipes is very useful in a lot of different situations.
 The “tape” can be made from several different materials like plastic, copper or other metals.
 The variety of material in which the plumber’s tape can be made from makes it perfect for any application.
 The tape also consists of holes making it easy to attach the tape into a loop with a bolt and secure a loose pipe with it.

 So, you must be thinking by now, “Teflon tape sounds pretty cool, but how do I apply it?”
 Fortunately, it is a very easy application.
 First you must find the threads and more importantly the direction of the threading.
 When using Teflon tape, it is important to apply the tape with the thread so that it will not unwind when threading the pipe in.
 Once you have figured out which way you need to thread the tape you can begin.
 First you will apply the tape to the thread and begin to pull it taught as you wrap it around the pipe.
 Keep wrapping around until you reach the desired thickness and then pull hard and the tape will snap off and you are done!
 Now your pipes will have a strong seal and you can hop in a hot shower again.

 Have a really “sticky” situation?

 Applying plumber’s tape can be a quick fix for those easy plumbing problems that crop up from time to time.
 However, if your plumbing problem is a much “stickier” (pun completely intended) situation give the expert plumbers at Superior Drainage a call.
-Contact us today to have your pipes fixed soon!
+Request an appointment today to have your pipes fixed soon!